Fatimaa-5/DecodeLabs-Internship/README.md

 # DecodeLabs-Internship
-Projects for DecodeLabs Internship 2026
+Projects for DecodeLabs Internship as a full stack web developer.